15 Very Unhealthy Foods And Drinks You Should Avoid

 French fries are undoubtedly one of the most loved snacks.
 The crunchy and crispy potatoes are irresistible and we usually end up eating more than we should.
-The fact is that these fries add kilos to your frame.
+The fact is that these fries and chips add kilos to your frame as they are high-carb foods.
 It is important to do moderate exercise or consume more fruits and vegetables.
 Occasional indulgence is, of course, acceptable and harmless.

 Hot dogs taste amazing, but are extremely unhealthy!
 Nearly 80% of their calories come from unhealthy saturated fat.
 The processed meat used in it increases the risk of heart disease and colon cancer (6).
 So, try and cut down the consumption of hot dogs.
 Go for healthier options like turkey sausages or lean chicken, which contain less fat.
 They are also good sources of high quality protein.

 Bacon can make everything all right with the world or so, say the bacon lovers!
 But bacon lovers should keep in mind that their favorite food is loaded with unhealthy salts and saturated fats.
 You can add small amounts of bacon to your vegetables to enjoy the taste without filling your body with unhealthy fat.
 You can also use it as a garnish by sprinkling crumbled bacon on a side dish of Brussels sprouts or a vegetable salad.
 Its salty and smoky flavor also improves the taste of other dishes.